jiaoshuntian/ivory-operator/docs/content/tutorial/_index.md

 You will also see:

-- How PGO helps your Postgres cluster achieve high availability
+- How IVYO helps your Ivory cluster achieve high availability
-- How PGO can heal your Postgres cluster and ensure all objects are present and available
+- How IVYO can heal your Ivory cluster and ensure all objects are present and available
-- How PGO sets up disaster recovery
+- How IVYO sets up disaster recovery
-- How to manage working with PGO in a single namespace or in a cluster-wide installation of PGO.
+- How to manage working with IVYO in a single namespace or in a cluster-wide installation of IVYO.

 [Let's get started]({{< relref "./getting-started.md" >}})!